clong/Munk/README.md

 Query Splunk Data Using Maltego

 ## Abstract
-Maltego is only as useful as the data you provide for it, and sometimes that data lives in places that can be a little bit tricky to access.
+Maltego is as useful as the data you provide for it, and sometimes that data lives in places that can be a little bit tricky to access.
 This transform example provides a way for you to perform a Splunk query and return the search results as entities into Maltego.

 ## Example Code
 The example transform I've included works on a made up dataset of network traffic logs inside of a Splunk database.
 The sample dataset is shown below: